-- Composition: listening, speaking, reading writing, and thinking using multiple texts.
-Students use (6) the modes of writing/discourse and the writing process recursively to compose multiple texts that are meaningful and legible and use appropriate conventions.
-Based on the student's proficiency level, the student is expected to: produce legible work that demonstrates accurate use of the English alphabet, accurate (A) spelling, and correct use of the conventions of punctuation and capitalization; spell familiar words with increasing accuracy and employ English spelling patterns and (B) rules with increasing accuracy as more English is acquired; demonstrate control over grammatical elements such as subject-verb agreement, pronoun (C) agreement, and verb forms; (D) use prewriting strategies to generate ideas, develop voice, and plan; (E) write effectively in first person; (F) apply oral and written conventions in English with increasing fluency during classroom presentations, compositions, and dialogue; arrange phrases, clauses, and sentences into correct and meaningful patterns; (G) (H) compile written ideas to form paragraphs; organize and convert information into different forms such as charts, graphs, and (I) drawings; convey intended meaning while recognizing the meanings and uses of the other registers (J) in English that are often expressed through colloquialisms, idioms, and other language forms; create, revise, edit, and publish using various technology applications; (K) use writing as a study tool to clarify and remember information; (L) (M) evaluate writing for both mechanics and content; and (N) use cohesive devices appropriately.
-Inquiry and research: listening, speaking, reading, writing, and thinking using multiple texts.
-(7)Students engage in both short-term and sustained recursive inquiry processes for a variety of purposes.
-Based on the student's language proficiency level, the student is expected to: locate appropriate print and non-print information using texts and technical resources, (A) periodicals, and the internet; - (B) compile information using available technology; - (C) discover, organize, and support in writing what is known and what needs to be learned about a topic; and - (D) compare and contrast coverage of the same event in various media such as newspapers, television, documentaries, blogs, and the internet.
+- (6) Composition: listening, speaking, reading and writing using multiple texts.
+Students use the modes of writing/discourse and the writing process recursively to compose multiple texts that are meaningful and legible and use appropriate conventions.
+Based on the student's proficiency level, the student is expected to: - (A) produce legible work that demonstrates accurate use of the English alphabet, accurate spelling, and correct use of the conventions of punctuation and capitalization; - (B) spell familiar words with increasing accuracy and employ English spelling patterns and rules with increasing accuracy as more English is acquired; - (C) demonstrate control over grammatical elements such as subject-verb agreement, pronoun agreement, and verb forms; - (D) use prewriting strategies to generate ideas, develop voice, and plan; - (E) write effectively in first person; - (F) apply oral and written conventions in English with increasing fluency during classroom presentations, compositions, and dialogue; - (G) arrange phrases, clauses, and sentences into correct and meaningful patterns; - (H) compile written ideas to form paragraphs; - (I) organize and convert information into different forms such as charts, graphs, and drawings; - (J) convey intended meaning while recognizing the meanings and uses of the other registers in English that are often expressed through colloquialisms, idioms, and other language forms; - (K) create, revise, edit, and publish using various technology applications; - (L) use writing as a study tool to clarify and remember information; - (M) evaluate writing for both mechanics and content; and - (N) use cohesive devices appropriately. - (7) Inquiry and research: listening, speaking, reading, and writing using multiple texts.
+Students engage in both short-term and sustained recursive inquiry processes for a variety of purposes.

+Based on the student's language proficiency level, the student is expected to: - (A) locate appropriate print and non-print information using texts and technical resources, periodicals, and the internet; - (B) compile information using available technology; - (C) discover, organize, and support in writing what is known and what needs to be learned about a topic; and - (D) compare and contrast coverage of the same event in various media such as newspapers, television, documentaries, blogs, and the internet.